Locke/coreasm.core/README.md

   - TODO: determine number of processors to be used

 The [locke](https://github.com/Locke/coreasm.core/tree/locke) branch contains a somewhat stable version of features that are likely to be released next.
 Its history may be rewritten to pull in different features and pick commits from the development branch.

+There are some additional major differences to upstream:
+- targets Java 11
+- the maven layout has been changed
+  - the eclipse modules are not yet supported

 Development of new features happens in the [dev](https://github.com/Locke/coreasm.core/tree/dev) branch, which is based on the `locke` branch.
 It must be considered as experimental, as it contains experiments and patches for my specific workload.
 I share them for the interested visitor, but be warned that the history is dirty and will be rewritten a lot (i.e. expect things that I try out but discard later on).